The Christmas Farmhouse – another paper house for your Christmas Village

 - How to Add Light to your little house – how to make the base for your house

-- Cardboard – Christmas Farmhouse paper pattern here
+- Cardboard – Christmas Farmhouse PDF paper pattern here

 - Aleene’s Fast Grab Glue or similar glue

 - Craft Sand for texture if painting the house

 - Texture paste for the stenciled stone surface if you want to make a stone surface

 - Window Dies